-This is your last chance to register for the Southland Leadership Academy to be held in Te Anau during February.
+New Intakes of the Southland Leadership Academy have been announced.
 This inspirational programme ignites relationship building with like-minded people, fosters inspiration to take your leadership career to the next level and provides outstanding opportunities to learn from prominent Southland-Otago leaders.
-Each of the sessions will […]
+Available dates and locations include INVERCARGILLFridays, 14 May – 2 July 2021, 9am – 11am […]

 Southland Chamber of Commerce president Neil McAra said the smelter extension was very good news which would bring certainty to smelter staff and the wider business community for the next four years.
 But it was important the Southland leaders now refined their plan for the longer term prospects for the region.
 “That work should continue on.”
 In the long term Southland wants to use the power generated from the Manapouri power station, currently used by the Tiwai plant, to create employment, he said.